-NAWG offers an internship program throughout the year for sophomores, juniors or seniors in college interested in gaining real-world experience in policy development.
+The National Association of Wheat Growers (NAWG) offers an internship program throughout the year for sophomores, juniors or seniors in college interested in gaining real-world experience in policy development.

 Applicants can expect a NAWG internship to provide a well-balanced, unique-to-D.C. experience in the day-to-day operations of an agricultural advocacy organization.
 Selected individuals will assist the government affairs department and other office departments as needed, but specific experiences are likely to include: